All content on Lab Tests Online has been reviewed and approved by the Editorial Review Board.

 Hydrogen breath test

-Lactose tolerance blood test
+Glucose blood test

 How is the sample collected for testing?

 Breath samples are collected by blowing into a bag or other collection device.
 Blood samples are obtained by inserting a needle into a vein in the arm.
-Rarely, a stool sample may be collected in a clean container for analysis.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.